mascomen4/parallel_programming_open_source/README.md

 IMPORTANT: *lab01* directory is out of date.
 Please, use *lab01_new* for the first lab

 Note: First line of each file consists of something like `!
 Created by ivan on 10.09.2021.`.
 Please, do remember to remove that line if you want to test the project on your own.

+Note: Please, refer to branch "develop" for the most recent updates

 - ``` git clone git@github.com:mascomen4/parallel_programming_open_source.git ```
 - Then in your IDE open the project, choose **main** function from any exercise in configurations and run it.
 For example, choose **main_ex2** to run the tests over the ex2.f90 fortran file.